A Torus Theorem for homotopy nilpotent groups: Background and first results

-The following example shows that nilpotency in the sense of Berstein--Ganea does not capture the subtlety of the loop space structure. \begin{example} Following the lines of \cite[Section 5]{MV}, let $f: \mathbb C P^\infty \rightarrow K(\mathbb Z, 4)$ represent the square of the fundamental class of the infinite complex projective space.
-Define $Z = \textrm{Fib} f$ and $X = \Omega Z$.
-As a space $X$ splits as a product $S^1 \times \mathbb C P^\infty$ but as a loop it doesn't and $X$ is not an infinite loop space, meaning that its Berstein--Ganea nilpotency is $1$ but its Biedermann--Dwyer nilpotency isn't.
-It is thus important to remember the loop space structure, here and in the calculation of the Biedermann--Dwyer nilpotency. \end{example}
+The following example shows that nilpotency in the sense of Berstein--Ganea does not capture the subtlety of the loop space structure. \begin{example} Let $f: \mathbb C P^\infty \rightarrow K(\mathbb Z, 6)$ represent the cube of the fundamental class of the infinite complex projective space, and let $Z$ be the homotopy fiber of $ f$.
+The Berstein--Ganea nilpotency of $\Omega Z$ is $1$ \cite[Corollary 5.6]{MV} but its Biedermann--Dwyer nilpotency is strictly greater than $1$ since $\Omega Z$ is not an infinite loop space ($Z$ is not an $H$-space \cite[Lemma 5.2]{MV}).
+Indeed, even though $\Omega Z$ is homotopically equivalent to a product of infinite loop spaces, $\Omega Z \simeq S^1 \times K (\mathbb Z, 4)$, \cite[Lemma 5.4]{MV}, the homotopy does not preserve the loop structure. \end{example}

-The next two invariants are gathered in the next paragraph since they are both related to fibrations, and in some sense, the second one is a refinement of the first one.
+The next two invariants are recalled in the following paragraph since they are both related to fibrations, and in some sense, the second one is a refinement of the first.